-- Applicant's secondary occupation(s) if applicable. - Applicant's Nominated Occupation. - Date Application (i.e., Application Form) submitted. - Applicant visa class/number. - Reason Applicant is working below their skill level. - Please note that Contracted Assessing Authorities are not required to ascertain the reason for the applicant working below their skill level to allow the application to progress. - Date of previous suitable Skills Assessment Outcome. - Date applicant was referred for an Employability Assessment. - Whether the applicant has opted out of having their email address shared with the Department for follow-up Survey purposes. - Application status comments (e.g., action taken to progress application to referred). - If withdrawn, the date of and reason for the withdrawal.
+- Applicant's secondary occupation(s) if applicable. - Applicant's Nominated Occupation. - Date Application (i.e., Application Form) submitted. - Applicant visa class/number. - Reason Applicant is working below their skill level. - Date of previous suitable Skills Assessment Outcome. - Date applicant was referred for an Employability Assessment. - Whether the applicant has opted out of having their email address shared with the Department for follow-up Survey purposes. - Application status comments (e.g., action taken to progress application to referred). - If withdrawn, the date of and reason for the withdrawal.